-Sow the seeds in small pots, by making a small hole one inch deep and pressing the seed into it on it's side.
-Cover, and water gently, keeping them moist until they sprout in approximately 7 days.
+- Sow the seeds in small pots by making a small hole one inch deep and pressing the seed into it on its side.

 In addition to plenty of watering, start to fertilize the plants with an organic fertilizer every two weeks or so.

 Pests can be a big problem for organic gardeners.
-Apart from handpicking bugs and catterpillars off the plants, or strategically placing plants that are natural deterrents close by, there are a few other methods you can try:
+Apart from handpicking bugs and caterpillars off the plants or strategically placing plants that are natural deterrents close by, there are a few other methods you can try:

-- Diatomaceous earth- effective for preventing vine borers, slugs
+- Diatomaceous earth: Effective for preventing vine borers and slugs.

-- BT- supposedly a natural protein, it kills all kinds of catterpillars without harming other insect life (such as bees which are often harmed by pesticides).
+- BT: Supposedly a natural protein, it kills all kinds of caterpillars without harming other insect life (such as bees which are often harmed by pesticides).
 It can be found in most garden centres.
 I prefer not to use BT unless I really have to though.

 Growing Zucchini on a Trellis